 How we can help you to find the right match

-- A run-down of which team members have expertise in the areas you are wanting help with
+- A run-down of which team members have expertise in the areas you are wanting help with (learn more about how we can help)

 - If there any particular therapeutic approaches, such as Mindfulness or Dialectical Behaviour Therapy that you want your psychologist to be experienced with